emmt/OptimPackNextGen.jl/README.md

 # OptimPackNextGen.jl

-**OptimPackNextGen** is a package/library for numerical optimization in particular large scale problems.
+**OptimPackNextGen** is a [Julia](http://julialang.org/) package for numerical optimization with particular focus on large scale problems.

 ## Large scale problems